tomislaveric/rust-multi-platform-uniffi-lib/README.md

 # rust-multi-platform-uniffi-lib
-A Rust multi platform library for iOS/Kotlin/Wasm.
-Uniffi-rs creates the bindings
+An example for a Rust multi-platform library for iOS/Kotlin and many more.
+The bindings are done with uniffi-rs and the package creation with cargo-swift